The Travelling Scholarship

 Applications for the scholarship should show evidence of innovative teaching and activity in professional development and be supported by a letter of recommendation from the applicant’s school.
 The applications should state the chosen international conference and indicate how the applicant might participate.

-Scholarship applications should reach the AIP at PO Box 3054, Richmond VIC 3121 by the end of first term each year to enable the Committee to make a quick decision, so that the successful applicant can begin planning.
+Scholarship applications should reach the Committee at PO Box 290, Flinders Lane VIC 8009 by the end of first term each year to enable the Committee to make a quick decision, so that the successful applicant can begin planning.